ansible/awx/docs/docsite/rst/userguide/inventories.rst

 3. If creating a new host, select the |toggle button| button to specify whether or not to include this host while running jobs.

 .. |toggle button| image:: ../common/images/on-off-toggle-button.png
+   :alt: Toggle button to include this host while running jobs

 4. Enter the appropriate details into the required and optional fields: